Menu

 At any given moment, I’m ready to die.
 I don’t care; many people locked up around me share the same mentality.
 When you’re born into poverty, you know that death comes for you first.

 At 29 years old, I’ve already outlived a third of my childhood friends.
 Because of gun violence and drug abuse, I’ve attended more funerals than weddings and christenings combined.
-Half of my surviving associates are behind bards.
+Half of my surviving associates are behind bars.
 Just breathing, however heavy, is a risk.
 But I am immune to the weight of the load.
 I have to be.
 In order to survive prison, or at least buy yourself a little more time, it’s almost as if you have to sell your soul.
 You trade your feelings, your compassion and in many ways your humanity for heartlessness.
 There is no room for emotions.
 Anything less than savagery can cost you your life.
 And like I said, I don’t care.

 It’s not that I’m afraid to die.
 I wasn’t afraid of coming back to prison either.
 My biggest fear is knowing all of the money I’ll be losing out on.
 I put myself in isolation.
 I’ve cut off any and everyone who’s not with me, who’s not willing to have my back.
 I’m never comfortable in here.
 My focus remains solely on my one objective: To build generational wealth, by breaking my family’s cycle of poverty.
 That is my reason for hustling.
 I have a plan, and an end game.